 - the authority’s attitude to risk, including the measurement and management of risk

 - the authority’s policy on social, environmental and corporate governance considerations

 - the authority’s policy with regard to stewardship of assets, including the exercise of voting rights

-Under Regulation 7(6) and 7(7), the statements must be published by 1 April 2017 and then kept under review and revised from time to time, at least every three years.
+Under Regulation 7(6) and 7(7), the statements had to be published by 1 April 2017 and then kept under review and revised from time to time, at least every three years.